maddybartlett/Bio_Based_Reps_for_RL/README.md

 We also retrieved the parameter sets that resulted in the smallest mean number of trials to reach the target rolling average reward and present this information in a table along with the mean number of trials, and 95% confidence intervals for that mean. <br>
 *Note: the dimensions data has been excluded because there was little to no effect of varying this parameter (at least across the values we tested).*

+## Instructions to Replicate:

+Download repository as a zip file or clone repository by clicking the "Code" button on the top right. <br>

+### Experiment:

+In order to replicate the experiment, open the "Experiment.ipynb" file in Jupyter Notebook. <br>
+Things to change: <br>
+* Path to the data folder where you want the data to be saved (call 2)

+To run an experiment:
+1) Set the path to the data folder where you want the data to be saved (cell 2) -- we recommend using the same forumlaic folder-names as used in the original study to avoid complications with loading the data in the other scripts.
+Folder-name formula is outlined below.
+2) Set the parameters in cell 3 -- these can be copied from the table above
+3) Set 'variable' to the list of values relevant to the parameter to-be-tested
+4) Replace the numerical value for the to-be-tested parameter with 'v' (e.g. alpha = v)3
+5) Run the notebook
+6) Repeat for each parameter

+Path to Data:

+We recommend setting the data_folder path to: Path('../DATA_FOLDER/'task_rule_rep_hidden_param)

+where:
+* DATA_FOLDER = the parent folder where you want everything to be saved.
+Set this to whatever you want
+* task = the task being learned:
+    * 'MG' for MiniGrid
+* rule = the rule used:
+    * 'TD0' for TD(0)
+    * 'TDLam' for TD($\lambda$)
+* rep = the representation used:
+    * '1H' for one hot
+    * 'SSP' for SSP
+    * 'Grid' for grid cells
+* param = the parameter that was tested/varied:
+    * 'alpha'
+    * 'beta'
+    * 'gamma'
+    * 'lambda'
+    * 'neurons'
+    * 'sparsity'
+    * 'dims'
+* hidden = whether or not the hidden layer contained neurons:
+    * 'nn' for no neurons
+    * 'n' for with neurons

+### Data Preprocessing:

+After replicating the experiment you will need to trim the data and save it into a dataframe before performing analyses. <br>
+Go into the get_data function in cell 4 and change the data_folder to your path (i.e. change the parent folder 'WAT002_RL_Data' to your parent folder). <br>
+Also change the path where the new data files will be saved ('data.to_pickle ... '). <br>

+Beyond these first 4 cells, there is one cell for each experiment.
+Run the relevant cells for trimmming the data that you have.

+*Note: the trimming process can take a while so we recommend trimming the data for one experiment at a time, rather than running the full script.

+### Analysis:

+If you have run your own experiments,

 ## Citation: